 You should ensure that there is a mobile phone available that can be used on the day for players to ring in and inform you of late or cancelled entries.
 The phone number should be publicised on the information on the tournament web-site.

-A box of book may be available for your event, depending on location, likely sales, local availability of books and so on.
+Our bookseller may be able to make a book and equipment stall available for your event.
+This depends on whether he would be coming to your event anyway or whether you can collect some stock from him in advance.
 A table at one end of the playing room will usually suffice to accommodate this.
-Please contact the Treasurer if you want to take advantage of this.
+Please contact the Book Seller if you want to take advantage of this.

 If your event is open to all, and you have a web site which gives its details including the schedule and directions for getting there, the URL will be listed in the British Room on KGS.

-In addition, it is good to have an online entry form, to make it as easy as possible to enter – the Tournament Coordinator can help with this.
-You should request at least: name, playing strength, club, whether they are a concession (e.g. student or unemployed) and whether they are a member of the BGA (see details of the levy).
+In addition, it is good to have an online entry form, to make it as easy as possible to enter – we have a new registration system that might help with this.
+You should request at least: name, playing strength, club, whether they are a concession (e.g. student or unemployed) and whether they are a member of the Association (see details of the levy).

 Nowadays, most people will enter your tournament online, whether by email or through an online entry form.
 It is good practice to acknowledge receipt of each entry.